yasar-rehman/L-DAWA/README.md

 # L-DAWA
-This repository contains the source code for [L-DAWA](https://arxiv.org/abs/2307.07393).
+This repository contains the source code for [L-DAWA](https://arxiv.org/abs/2307.07393) that has been accepted in [ICCV-2023](https://iccv2023.thecvf.com/).
 This repository is built on top of [Pytorch Lightning](https://lightning.ai/) and [Flower](https://flower.dev/).

 # Requirements:
 * Pytorch Lightning: 1.4.19